 One of the serious consequences is the greatly accelerated decline in the diversity of native species since 1960, also in Germany.
-The "Red Lists" show not only an increasing endangerment of rare, mostly specialized species, but also a decline of formerly widespread and common species (Ruckdeschel 1996).
+The "Red Lists" show not only an increasing endangerment of rare, mostly specialized species, but also a decline of formerly widespread and common species within very few decades (Ruckdeschel 1996).
 Agriculture, but also forestry and hunting, tourism, open-cast mining, and industry are the main causes of a sharp decline in the diversity of small habitats (► Fig. J-35 and ► Fig. J-39).

 Farms have been drawn into the vortex of the global economy, with the result that agriculture is losing its resistance to crisis.
 Technology is increasingly depriving man of the natural basis of life.
-Therefore, ecologists cannot be expected to be friendly to over-technologisation.
+Therefore, ecologists cannot be expected to be friendly to and to accept excessivetechnology.
 It is their duty to point out the impending dangers again and again.

 Man can, if he must, do without much and get along with very little, but he needs pure air to breathe, clean water to drink, and a poison-free diet, as well as a natural use of his physical powers.

 What technology produces are, for the most part, things that are not essential to life and serve only convenience or prestige.
+Often it is frippery.
 Needs are artificially fueled by worldwide propaganda and intrusive advertising.
 Everyone should be able to have everything.
-Millions of tons of food are destroyed in Germany every year.
+Millions of tons of food are destroyed in Germany every year, and use of food from rubbish bins is forbidden.
 Not the interests of the people are in the foreground of technology, but the profit thinking and the purely economic interests, especially of the large corporations.
 More and more the human being is pushed out of the production process as a worker by rationalization (robots, microelectronics) and degraded to a mere consumer of mass production.
 But how are the masses supposed to buy industrial products if they are not guaranteed an income and become unemployed?
 One speaks of economic constraints of competition - a vicious circle!

 People have become neither happier nor healthier as a result of technology.
 Civilisation diseases of a physical or psychological nature are constantly on the increase.
-If middle age is rising, it is through more and more medicines and expensive treatments, the cost of which is rising immeasurably.
+If average life span is rising, it is through more and more medicines and expensive treatments, the cost of which is rising immeasurably.

 Walter commented as follows: "If one were to look over the eight decades of one's own life and pass judgment on the blessings of technology, it can only be a very subjective one.
 By what criteria should it be done?
 In any case, there was a lack of stress.
 Also, the crossing of the oceans in the research voyages by ship were a nice rest before and after work and allowed for a slow changeover, whereas in today's air travel that is not the case; even the changeover to the different climate, the different environment, the different time of day is too sudden."

 Without technology, "massification" would not have been possible.
 It has now led to the growing number of unemployed, who are a heavy burden on the future.
 The solution to this problem is a simple milkmaid's calculation, which would only require a little more solidarity and less egoism in order to divide the available "cake" more equally.
-But even in our country the population is already too large.
+But even in Europe the population is too large.

 5 Sustainable land use